xUhEngwAng/912-notes/words.md

 + semaphore
 > (n)a system of sending messages using two flags, which you hold in different positions to represent letters and numbers

+## 19th, Sep

++ glitch
+> (n)a small fault in a machine or piece of equipment, that stops it working

+	- a software glitch
+	- Manufacturing glitches have limited the factory's output.